rodrigolece/kala-econ-games/README.md

 $ python -m venv kala
 ```

-This creates a folder that contains the virtual environment `kala` (a different name can be used).
+This creates a folder that contains the virtual environment `kala` (a different name can be used; change below as appropriate).
 We activate it using

 ```bash